MikeTaylor/palaeo-bcr/reviews/response/response-letter.md

-# RESPONSE TO REVIEWS: Bifucated Cervical Ribs (Wedel and Taylor)
+# RESPONSE TO REVIEWS: Bifucated Cervical Ribs (Wedel &amp; Taylor)

 Please accept our apologies for the slow response to these very helpful reviews.
 Unhappily, they arrived just before the corresponding author went on a two-week vacation which necessitated an intense week of catching up on returning.
 We are now pleased to present our revised manuscript.